Mountain Devil Dike

 P5 (5.11+) Classic.
-Climb the short 5.8 corner, place gear then go up and left on the face via AWESOME holds (5.9R).
-Do not follow the corner too high onto the hollow-looking flake!
-Place some hand size gear downward at your feet, sling it long, commit to the thin 5.10+ moves up and right gaining another corner and stance.
-Place another hand size piece + long sling and step right to regain the dike (bolt protected from here).
-PHENOMENAL golden rock engulfs the dike with perfectly sculpted holds and leads you to a 5.11+\12- mantle-esque move after a couple of the bolts.
-Continue up via easier climbing to another 5.11 sequence.
-At the last bolt climb directly right through the 'scoop' then up to an obvious rail that leads right a few feet to the anchors and a small but comfortable perch.
+Climb the short 5.8 corner, and go up and left on the face via AWESOME holds (5.9R).
+(Do not climb too high onto the hollow-looking flake) Place a hand size cam at your feet with a 48" runner and commit to the 5.10+ moves up and right gaining another stance and hand size piece & 48" sling.
+Climb right to regain the dike which is bolt protected from here.
+Perfect golden scoops of granite engulf the dike and leads you to a crux mantle move after a couple of bolts.
+Continue up via easier climbing to another crux sequence.
+At the last bolt climb directly right through a scoop, then up to an obvious rail.
+Follow this to the anchors and a small but comfortable perch.

 P6 (5.10+) Climb right off of the belay passing a bolt and into a groove.
-Climb the groove, find gear high, and step right onto the face.
+Climb the groove, find gear, and step right onto the face.
 Clip another bolt and figure out the sequence down & right, making your way into another groove corner.
 Climb the corner, sling some gear long to avoid rope drag, then slab up and right past a final bolt to the anchors.

 Rappel the route with two 60M ropes.
 One MAY be able to rappel straight down to MSMR and rappel that route from the P6 anchor to avoid the traversing nature of P6, but I did not try this.
 Knot your ropes if you attempt this descent.